Panelists:

 By April Dembosky

-“I’ll read that later,” the first-year PhD candidate in biology told herself, edging closer to the stereotype of the disorganized scientist.
-Instead of stacks of unread scientific papers scattered over her desk, it was hundreds of abandoned browser tabs and internet bookmarks that signaled a dysfunctional and inefficient research system.
+“I’ll read that later,” the first-year Ph.D. candidate in biology told herself, edging closer to the stereotype of the disorganized scientist.
+Instead of stacks of unread scientific papers scattered over her desk, the hundreds of abandoned browser tabs and internet bookmarks signaled a dysfunctional and inefficient research system.

 She realized she would never make it through the next five years of her program like this, so she developed an organizational system for scientists – and science journalists – who want to track the latest research in their field or dive deep into a new area of study.

-Don’t just do random searches on your topic in PubMed or Google Scholar or fall into the rabbit hole of chasing citations to find important papers, Gosztyla says.
+Don’t just do random searches on your topic in PubMed or Google Scholar or fall into the rabbit hole of chasing citations to find important papers, Gosztyla said.

 Instead, when you’re digging into a new topic, enter your initial finds into a literature mapping tool like ResearchRabbit, Inciteful, or Litmaps, to identify the key “hub” papers in your field and create a chart or graph of which ones you should read.